WaafipaydocsWaafiPay

 Receiving a Webhook on Your Server

-Once registered, your webhook URL will receive transaction notifications in the following format:
+Once registered, your webhook URL will receive transaction notifications.
+The webhook payload structure is simple:

 {